zhongzebin/find-required-loops-in-digraph/README.md

 The size of a tree can boom when it goes deeper.
 In the 7th Opt, we cut the 8-layer tree into 7-layer tree.
 But, can we get a shallower tree (less than 7 layers)?

 The answer is yes!
 We can build a 4-layer tree in positive order and a 4-layer tree in negative order.
 When proceeding the DFS, those nodes, which aren't in these two pre-build trees, should be cut.

+In this Opt, we use two 4-layer trees to replace the 7-layer tree + 2-layer tree.
+Attention, we also include an extra process to mix these two trees (costs extra time).
+But, compared with the boomed trees, this method saves lots of time and it is the most important Opt!